 How to Choose the Best Cut

-See the image below for an example of the chuck roast before it’s seasoned.
+See the image below for an example of the beef chuck roast before it’s seasoned.
 You’ll notice the thicker intermuscular fat, almost like a rubber band in the middle.
 When choosing the best chuck roast for smoking, make sure that this band is as thin as possible, which means you’ll have less waste and fuss for serving.

 Look for meat that has high-quality marbling throughout the muscles as well.
 Pictured below was a Choice grade of chuck roast, but more marbling means more flavor.